MartinTintin3/AmogusClient/README.md

 `git clone https://github.com/martinGITHUBER/AmogusClient`
 Install all dependancies
 `npm i`
-Next, if you have changed anything in `src/` then make sure to bundle it up into bundle.css and bundle.js `npm run bundle`
+Next, if you have changed anything in `src` then make sure to bundle it up into bundle.css and bundle.js `npm run bundle`
 Finally, to build the application, run: `npm run build <arch> <platform> <output type>`